highcharts-for-python/highcharts-core/docs/using.rst

 However, constructing tens, hundreds, or possibly thousands of data points individually in your code would be a nightmare.
-For that reason, the **Highcharts for Python Toolkit** natively supports vectorized :class:`numpy.ndarray <numpy:ndarray>` values, and automatically assembles data point collections for easy management/manipulation.
+For that reason, the **Highcharts for Python Toolkit** natively supports vectorized :class:`numpy.ndarray <numpy:numpy.ndarray>` values, and automatically assembles data point collections for easy management/manipulation.
 In addition, the Toolkit provides a number of convenience methods to make it easier to populate your series.